stratisproject/Documentation/source/SmartContracts/Tutorial2-HelloWorld/hello-world-tutorial-introduction.rst

       "transactionId": "2d6e07dfa0511aed2ee6c8c2af3149c2c5e01d9f6a6dceb95621c67a5efe9a4b"
     }

-Although the message says that the contract has been successfully deployed, it does not confirm whether the transaction containing the call to ``SayHello()`` method in now on the blockchain.
+Although the message says that the contract method was successfully deployed, it does not confirm whether the transaction containing the call to the ``SayHello()`` method is now on the blockchain.
 Check that the transaction has been added to the blockchain using the ``/api/SmartContracts/receipt`` API call.
-Copy the ``transactionId`` field from the response above and paste it into the ``txHash`` field of the receipt API call.
+Copy the ``transactionId`` field from *the response you received* and paste it into the ``txHash`` field of the receipt API call.
 If the transaction has been successfully added, this API call returns something like the following:

 ::